singular-gpispace/framework/README.md

 ## Test GPI-Space:

 The following is a short test for GPI-Space.
-It also creates the nodefile, which will be used in the following example.
+It also creates a nodefile, which will be used in the following example.
 This file contains just the names of the computers used for computations with our framwork.
 In the example it just contains the result of hostname.

 ```bash
 cd "${GPISPACE_BUILD_DIR}"